AurelioDeRosa/audero-sticky/README.md

 - **No dependencies**: It's built in raw JavaScript and has no dependencies
 - **Support for top and bottom sticky elements**: The library can be used to stick elements on the top and the bottom
 - **Support multiple module systems**: It can be used with Browserify, RequireJS, and in the browser
-- **Hooks available**: Adds a class name when an element starts sticking
+- **Hooks available**: Triggers events and adds a class name when an element starts and ends sticking

 ## Demo